 How to Apply

-Once you have determined which degree program is right for your academic interests and vocational goals you may begin the online application through the Liaison application portal.
-The Liaison system allows you to begin an application and save, review, and change it at your leisure until you are ready to submit it.
+Once you have determined which degree program is right for your academic interests and vocational goals you may begin the online application through the application portal.
+Our system allows you to begin an application and save, review, and change it at your leisure until you are ready to submit it.
 Any questions about the application process can be directed toward our Admissions Office (sthadmis@bu.edu or 617-353-3036 Monday through Friday, 9am – 5pm Eastern Standard Time).

 The School of Theology matriculates students into its programs twice a year, in the fall and spring semesters.
 Applicants should have all materials (online application, transcripts, references, etc.) submitted by the deadlines below to be considered for admission.
 The School of Theology utilizes three types of application deadlines: